 Later Enlil would be defeated by Marduk in the Babylonian times, and by the late Bronze Age (early Iron Age) he is embodied as a storm and warrior deity who leads heavenly armies against Isreal.
 At that time El, Yahweh, Asherah, and Ball were worshiped.
 Yahweh absorbed the position of El into the Yahwist religion.
 Yahweh was proclaimed as the creator of the cosmos and the one true God of the world.
 During the Second Temple period saying this name become taboo and Jews would subsitute it with Adoni (see Dumuzid below), or “My Lord”.

 Ninlil “lady of the open field” or “Lady of the Wind”), also called Sud, in Assyrian called Mulliltu, is the consort goddess of Enlil.Wiki on Ninlil

 https://en.wikipedia.org/wiki/Mullissu (consort of Ashur) who identified with Ishtar of Nineveh, later becoming embodied by Aphrodite

 Enki, Lord of Earth, Water & Springs (Mercury)

 “Lord of Earth”, Spring, Running Water, House of Water, Mercury

 He was originally the patron god of the city of Eridu, but later the influence of his cult spread throughout Mesopotamia and to the Canaanites, Hittites and Hurrians.
-He was associated with the southern band of constellations called stars of Ea, but also with the constellation AŠ-IKU, the Field (Square of Pegasus).
+He was associated with the southern band of constellations called stars of Ea, but also with the constellation AŠ-IKU, the Field (A square occurs when two spheres are 90° away from each oth... of Pegasus).

 Beginning around the second millennium BCE, he was sometimes referred to in writing by the numeric ideogram for “40”, occasionally referred to as his “sacred number”.